fedefary/signer/README.md

 ffsec.signer.secret=NV8UJUL81Y9F
 ```

-***This property is mandatory, if you don't define it an Exception will be throwed at SpringBoot's startup***
+***This property is mandatory, if you don't define it an Exception will be throwed at SpringBoot's startup.***

 It's also possible to define the hashing algorithm used for the signature generation, the default is *HmacSHA256* but also these algorithms are supported: